In this section on platypus ecology and behaviour you can read about:

 A platypus will normally occupy two or more camping burrows in a period of a few weeks, including some that may be used by other individuals.
 For example, a radio-tracking study carried out along a stream in southern Victoria found that between 6 and 12 burrows were occupied by each of five animals (3 males, 2 females) monitored for 28 to 38 days.
 Three animals occupied at least one burrow known to be used by another animal during the study, though only one burrow was ever occupied by two individuals at the same time.

-Platypus have been recorded mating in late winter and spring (peaking in about September) in Victoria and New South Wales; breeding is believed to occur a few weeks earlier on average in Queensland and a few weeks later in Tasmania.
+Platypus have been recorded mating in late winter and spring (peaking in about September) in Victoria and New South Wales; breeding is believed to occur a few weeks earlier on average in Queensland and as late as December in Tasmania.
 Mates do not form lasting pair bonds: males court as many females as possible, and females rear their young without male assistance.

 A clutch of 1-3 whitish, leathery-shelled eggs (15-17 millimetres long) is laid approximately 2-3 weeks after mating.
 The eggs are then incubated for 10-11 days in an underground nesting burrow, clasped between a female’s curled-up tail and her belly.
 The young are tiny and very immature when they hatch.
 Their exit from the egg is assisted by a prominent bump (or “caruncle”) at the end of the snout, an inwardly curving egg tooth and tiny claws on the front feet.

-After hatching, the babies develop in the nesting burrow for several months before entering the water for the first time in summer.
+After hatching, the babies develop in the nesting burrow for several months before typically entering the water for the first time in summer (on the Australian mainland) or autumn (in Tasmania).
 Throughout this period, they only feed on milk.
 Because a female platypus doesn’t have nipples, a baby sweeps its stubby bill rhythmically from side to side to slurp up milk secreted directly onto the mother’s belly from two round patches of skin.
 Platypus milk is thick and rich, containing on average about 39% solids (as compared to 12% solids in cow milk), 22% fat (about six times the average value for cow milk) and 8% protein (more than double the average value for cow milk).